wp-plugins/bepro-listings/readme.txt

 = Are there ways to extend the features? =

 Yes, there are lots of hooks/filters and templates (listings/page)

+= Can i setup featured listings? =

+Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
+Consult the shortcode documentation.

+= Do i need to create templates for detail pages if i use ajax pages? =

+Yes, listing detail pages are generated whether you use them or not.
+This is a huge asset for seo reasons.
+There is a strong chance that users will first visit your website via one of those pages.
+Its within your interest to either a) use one of our $1 themes or b) create the necessary template files to integrate this plugin into your theme's layout

 == Screenshots ==